penguinpowernz/observium-agent/README.md

 apt-get install xinetd
 ```

-Then we install the agent, check `/etc/xinetd.d/check_mk` exists and restart xinetd.
+Then we install the check-mk-agent package, ensure `/etc/xinetd.d/check_mk` exists and restart xinetd.
+The observium agent uses this agent to provide info to polling servers.

 ```
 wget http://mathias-kettner.de/download/check-mk-agent_1.2.0p4-2_all.deb